-When examining many or all genes, there is a possibility that genetic changes are detected that are assessed to increase the risk of disease, but are unrelated to the suspicion of chromosomal abnormalities which was the reason for the examination.
+When examining many or all genes, there is a possibility that genetic changes are unexpectedly detected that are assessed to increase the risk of disease, but are unrelated to the disease for which you are being examined.
 This is called incidental findings.
-If, for example, you examine a fetus after detection of a malformation, a gene search may in rare cases reveal a gene variant that is assessed to involve a high risk of a completely different and possibly serious illness, including illnesses that occur later in life, such as breast cancer.
+Such a finding may, for example, be a genetic change in a heart patient that is associated with a markedly increased risk of cancer.